MichielfromNL/ESP32Sampler/README.md

 ## ESP32 Sampler

-When I was setting up a Machine Learning sketch for sound processing, I ran across a pretty steep learning curve to get reliable sampling, decibel measurement, signal analysis suchas FFT, MFCC and Shazam-style fingerprint creation.
-SO I decided: that can be made much more simple.
+When I was setting up a Machine Learning sketch for sound processing, I ran across a pretty steep learning curve to get reliable sampling, decibel measurement, signal analysis such as FFT, MFCC and Shazam-style fingerprint creation.
+So I decided: that can be made much more simple.
-I found after lots of trial and error software,  in mostly C, but no always very suitable for simple embedded use.
+I found after lots of trial and error some usable software, mostly in C, but no always very suitable for simple embedded use.
+For example, many of these libraries have dynamic memory, somthing that you can only do using setup in embedded environments.

-Setting up fast sound / signal sampling is, despite audiotools, still quite a bit of work.
+IN addition, setting up fast sound / signal sampling is, despite audiotools, still quite a bit of work.
 Because of the I2S, ADC and other parametrs and driver details.
 How to properly init de ESP32 ADC, which ADC to use, how to use ESP32 calibration, how to find and set the right parameters.

 ESP32 Sampler is a simple wrapper around Phil Schatzman's awsome audiostream.
 I adapted that for pure mono-signal input, and added esp32 ADC calibration to get accurate millivolts, which is needed for Decibel measurements.
-I turned that into a class which properly inits the ADC , sets up the audiotools and collects buffers Besides that I believe that class-style interfaces bring a lot of benefit in hiding complexities.
+I turned that into a class which properly inits the ADC , sets up the audiotools and collects buffers Besides that class-style interfaces have a a lot of benefit in hiding complexities.

 The whole idea of sampling is to get a bunch of 16-bits ADC values in pretty accurate millivolts, with no CPU overhead as possible.
 The beauty of the ADC-I2S approach is, besides cheap and easy hardware, that the ADC and I2S subsystems are ESP32 hardware-native and use no CPU.
 The only CPU cycles ar for copying the data.